Everything PR News

 • Updated investor disclosure considerations for public operators

-Specific applicability to any individual operator depends on the final scope of any rescheduling action and ongoing implementation rules.
+Specific applicability to any individual operator depends on whether the operator falls within the FDA-approved-products or state-licensed-medical scope of the April 28 action.

-• Most platform advertising policies would not automatically change (platforms set their own rules)
+• Most platform advertising policies (platforms set their own rules independent of federal scheduling)

-• State-by-state regulatory frameworks would continue to govern operations
+• State-by-state regulatory frameworks, which continue to govern operations

 Marketing Implications for Medical Cannabis Operators

-Medical operators that may come within the scope of Schedule III treatment have several strategic communications considerations:
+Medical operators within Schedule III scope have several strategic communications considerations:

 Marketing budget redeployment.
-If 280E relief applies, marketing line items become deductible business expenses.
+With 280E relief applied, marketing line items are now deductible business expenses.
 This materially changes the economics of media buying, agency retainers, and sponsorship spend.

 Investor communications.
 Public medical cannabis operators have material new disclosure considerations around tax positioning, capital structure, and forward guidance.